-Company Court Case Number Origin Stage of trial Amounts Committed () ThUS\$ Tam Linhas Aéreas S.A.
+Company Court Case Number Origin Stage of trial Amounts Committed () TAM Linhas Aéreas S.A.
 Court of the Second Region.
-2001.51.01.012530- 0 Ordinary judicial action brought for the purpose of declaring the nonexistence of legal relationship obligating the company to collect the Air Fund.
-Unfavorable court decision in first instance.
+2001.51.01.012530-0 purpose of declaring the nonexistence of Unfavorable court decision in first instance.
 Currently expecting the ruling on the appeal filed by the company.
-64,995 In order to suspend chargeability of Tax Credit a Guaranty Deposit to the Court was delivered for R\$ 260.223.373,10-original amount in 2012/2013, which currently equals THUS\$64.759.
+In order to suspend chargeability of Tax Credit a Guaranty Deposit to the Court was delivered for R\$ 260.223.373,10-original amount in 2012/2013, which currently equals THUS\$63,256.
 The court decision requesting that the Expert make all clarifications requested by the parties in a period of 30 days was published on March 29, 2016.
 The plaintiffs' submitted a petition on June 21, 2016 requesting acceptance of the opinion of their consultant and an urgent ruling on the dispute.
 No amount additional to the deposit that has already been made is required if this case is lost.
-Tam Linhas Aéreas S.A.
+ThUS\$ 63,256 TAM Linhas Aéreas S.A.
 Internal Revenue Service of Brazil.
-10880.725950/2011- 05 Compensation credits of the Social Integration Program (PIS) and Contribution for Social Security Financing (COFINS) Declared on DCOMPs.
-The objection (manifestação de inconformidade) filed by the company was rejected, which is why the voluntary appeal was filed.
+10880.725950/2011-05 The objection (manifestação de inconformidade) filed by the company was rejected, which is why the voluntary appeal was filed.
 The case was assigned to the 1st Ordinary Group of Brazil's Administrative Council of Tax Appeals (CARF) on June 8, 2015.
 TAM's appeal was included in the CARF session held August 25, 2016.
 An agreement that converted the proceedings into a formal case was published on October 7, 2016.
 The amount has been reduced after some set-offs were approved by the Department of Federal Revenue of Brazil.
-19,562
+19,047